Plunge Pools: A Growing Design Trend for Boston-Area Backyards

 Q: How long does it take to install a plunge pool?

 A: Fiberglass and modular pools can often be installed within a few weeks once permitting, design, and site preparation are complete.
-Custom concrete builds typically take 8 to 14 weeks, depending on complexity, weather, access, and site conditions.
+Custom concrete builds typically take 8 to 14 weeks, depending on complexity, weather, access, subcontractor scheduling, and site conditions.

 Q: Are plunge pools usable in New England’s climate?

 A: Yes.
 Many homeowners install heaters or combination heater-chiller systems to extend use from early spring through late fall.
 Some systems can also support cold-plunge functionality for recovery and wellness.
+Winterization, covers, and equipment protection should be part of the design plan.

 Q: How deep are plunge pools?